TaylorJadin/jadin.me/content/post/2021/simple-lading-page-for-reclaim-cloud-services/index.md

 I haven’t revisited it in a while, but one of my favorite little projects I dug into at the beginning of the pandemic was [making my own little radio station using Azuracast](https://bavatuesdays.com/a-radio-of-ones-own-an-interview-with-taylor-jadin-on-ds106radio/).
 I need to get back to that, but one of the things on my checklist was to make a small improvement to the landing page for it, [radio.jadin.me](https://radio.jadin.me).

-The look of the landing page I was already pretty satisfied with, it's just an [HTML5UP template](https://html5up.net/) that I customized and slapped the embedded player from azuracast on, but I wanted the pager to automatically show that the stream was offline when I have Azurcast stopped in Reclaim Cloud to save money.
+The look of the landing page I was already pretty satisfied with, it's just an [HTML5UP template](https://html5up.net/) that I customized and slapped the embedded player from azuracast on, but I wanted the page to automatically show that the stream was offline when I have Azurcast stopped in Reclaim Cloud to save money.
 I was doing this manually by just commenting out bits of the HTML that included the player whenever I would shut the station down, but I knew there were better ways to do this.
 I just didn't have the time to investigate.

 Why bother with this at all?
-If I left the page the same when the Azurcast instance I had in Reclaim Cloud environment shut down, the page would look like this:
+Well, if I left the page the same when the Azurcast instance I had in Reclaim Cloud was shut down, the page would look like this:

 ![radio.jadin.me landing page with an error box in the middle](bad-landing.png)

-Nothing wrong with that I suppose, but I would prefer a nicer looking page like this:
+Nothing wrong with that I suppose, but I would prefer a nicer looking page:

 ![radio.jadin.me landing page with a nice "stream offline" message](good-landing.png)

-People who know anything about PHP will probably find this obvious, but the solution for me (credit to [Tim Clarke](https://twitter.com/floatingtim) for suggesting I look into this like a year ago!) was to make a simple page that uses PHP to check if something was available, then display different content based on that.
-There are a lot of simple ways to do this, but I just made two pages `online.html` and `offline.html` that look how I want them to look when the station is available or not.
+People who know anything about PHP will probably find this obvious, but the solution for me (credit to [Tim Clarke](https://twitter.com/floatingtim) for suggesting I look into this like a year ago!) was to make a simple page that uses PHP to check if Azuracast was available, then display different content based on that.
+There are a lot of simple ways to do this, but I just made two pages, `online.html` and `offline.html`, that look how I want them to look when the station is available or not.
 Then with a little bit of research, I put together an `index.php` that just returns the appropriate version of the page if the Reclaim Cloud environment is online.
 Basically, I just put the url to the environment in the `$url` variable, and if that returns an HTTP response status code of 200 (which means things are working), it will load `online.html`.
 If it receives something different, it loads `offline.html` instead.
 You can see the script below:

 ## index.php